jamescringekk/jamescringekk/README.md

 - 👋 Hi, I’m James
-- Currently learning how to  code, started on python!
+- Currently learning how to code!